kristianpedersen/30-days-of-elm/003/readme.md

 This is day 3 of my [30 day Elm challenge](https://dev.to/kristianpedersen/30-days-of-elm-intro-2lo2)

-Today I'm making a 10x10 grid of checkboxes, which will be randomly toggled when I click a button.
+Today I'm making a 10x10 grid of checkboxes, which will be randomly checked when I click a button.

 I started out by prototyping it in React.
 Turns out it's really fun to watch random checkboxes!